nikhilnam1000/nikhilnambiar-langgraph-MAT496/README.md

 ## Lesson 5
 We add a tool to our router which, depending on the content of the messages will choose to either invoke or not invoke the tool.
 Not much to tweak with. **(see router.ipynb)**

+## Lesson 6
+We extend what we did in lesson 5 to a generic agent architecture by giving a ToolMessage back to the llm instead of the user.
+We then dicuss the structure of ReAct and then build and execute it.
+Again nothing significant to tweak, could've changes the tool function and aimessage prompt. **(see agent.ipynb)**